aakarner/ctpp-analysis/README.md

 # Overview

 The 2006-2010 Census Transportation Planning Package (CTPP) is a special tabulation of five-year American Community Survey (ACS) data.
 It consists of three "parts."
 Understanding the data that underlie each part is key to understanding the CTPP:
 * Part 1 summarizes information about commuters at their place of residence (i.e. commute trip origins).
-It can answer questions like "What share of commuters ?"
+It can answer questions like "What share of commuters originating in a particular county use public transit?"
 * Part 2 summarizes information about commuters at their place of work (i.e. commute trip destinations).
 It can answer questions like "What share of commuters arriving in a particular county drive alone to work?"
 * Part 3 summarizes flows of commuters between oriigns and destinations.